nradulovic/pyeds/README.rst

    is not given them the class name is taken as the state machine name.

-If init_state_cls attribute is set then that state will be initial state, otherwise, the first declared (registered) state is implicitly declared as initial state.
+If init_state_cls attribute is set then that state will be initial state, otherwise, the first declared (registered) state is initial state.

 State transition
 ================